imujtaba8488/imujtaba8488/README.md

 # iMujtaba Nazki

-__Flutter Developer | Content Creator__
+__Sr.
+Flutter Developer | Content Creator__

-> Self-taught!

-I fell in love with computers when I first saw a Pentium-I computer back at my college.
-Although getting things were quite difficult in my hometown, I still managed to get a Pentium Desktop in 2005.
-My first computer and I fell in love with programming.

-Fast-forward 15 years, I've had my share to learn a few languages such as Java, C++, etc. I started working with Flutter and Dart back in 2017 when it was still in beta.
-Today, it is my primary choice for application development.
+Hello!
+I am Syed Mujtaba Nazki and I am a Flutter Developer.
+I have been developing professionally for 10+ years but tinkering since a kid.

+I started out with Flutter when it was still in its inception.
+Since then, it has become my primary choice for Application Development.
+As of today, I stand with 5+ years of hands-on experience with Flutter and a track record of developing several enterprise level Mobile applications both for Android and iOS platform ranging from a simple time-tracking app to a complex data-driven App.
+One of my future goals include utilizing the power of Flutter on other Platforms such as Web and Desktop and dive early into Google's upcoming Fuchsia Operating System.

+I would like to define myself as a result-driven and accomplished Software Engineer, effective leader and team player with exceptional analytical and critical thinking skills and the important ability to solve complex problems.

+## Projects as Freelancer [Employer: Confidential]

+Shopping store, Time Tracking, Survey App, Chat, Salary Management, Task Management, File Tracking, etc.

+## Flutter

+* Flutter
+* Dart
+* Firebase
+* RESTful
+* BloC
+* Provider
+* GetX
+* Riverpod

 ## Recent Flutter Packages